nicholaswilde/recipes/docs/vegetarian/meat-free-meat-loaf.md

 ### Step 3

-Heat oil in a skillet and saute minced onion and grated carrot for 5 to 7 minutes.
+Heat oil in a skillet and sauté minced onion and grated carrot for 5 to 7 minutes.

 ### Step 4